 You can connect many devices to the RROS IC as follows:

 Below are several examples of commercial chassis that can be used with our RROS PCB.
 First is an early prototype of our RB-9 chassis (RobotBASIC, 9 inch diameter).
-It is shown here with a simple robot arm featured in an article accepted for publication in Servo Magazine.
+It is shown here with a simple robot arm featured in an article published in Servo Magazine.